Antebellum architecture: History

-A prime example of the influence of immigrants in antebellum architecture is Stanton Hall.
-The Hall was built by Frederick Stanton, an immigrant from Ireland who made his fortune in trading cotton.
+A prime example of the influence of these immigrants in antebellum architecture is Stanton Hall, a mansion whose namesake is Frederick Stanton, an immigrant from Belfast who made his fortune in trading cotton.
 The design was based on the Revival style.
-The Hall also goes to show the increasingly connected national and global economy in which antebellum architecture emerged.
-The house used mantel pieces from New York, gasoliers from Philadelphia, and mirrors from France.
+The Hall's architecture shows the increasingly connected national and global economy in which antebellum architecture emerged.
+The house used mantel pieces from New York, gas-burning chandeliers from Philadelphia, and mirrors from France.
 Similar to many antebellum homes, Stanton Hall was built using a fortune Stanton made trading cotton.
 During the Civil War, like many other plantation houses, the Hall was occupied by Union soldiers.

-President Andrew Jackson's home the Hermitage is another prime example of both antebellum architecture and the social conditions in which it arose.
+President Andrew Jackson's home, The Hermitage, is another example of antebellum architecture and the social conditions in which it arose.
 It was built in the Federal Style which, while losing favor in the more trendy East, was still popular in Western slave states like Tennessee.
 Later, renovations made the house more in line with contemporary styles, adding Doric columns and making it more Classical and Revivalist in appearance.
 Like other homes of its time, the Hermitage was built in a symmetrical design with equal amounts of corridors and rooms.
 Not just reflecting the cultural differences between the West and East in this time, the Hermitage also was part of the South's economy.
 The Hermitage was an active plantation which grew the period's dominant cash crop, cotton.

+Antebellum architecture holds close ties with social and racial structures that existed throughout the 19th-century Southern United States.
+Plantations and other grand antebellum architecture constructions stood as displays of wealth and power for white Southerners, reflecting the success of the slave-based plantation economies.
+The design and placement of these buildings, often in the Greek Revival style, symbolized the control and dominance of the plantation economy.
+In contrast, the slaves who worked on these plantations saw them as representations of their oppression and subjugation.